cdisc-org/DataExchange-ODM-LinkML/docs/Transition.md

       range: oidref

-      The StartConditionOID must match the OID attribute of a ConditionDef child element of the MetaDataVersion parent element of the WorkflowDef.'
+      The StartConditionOID must match the OID attribute of a ConditionDef child element of the MetaDataVersion parent element of the WorkflowDef .'
     domain_of:
     - Transition
     range: oidref